 Support groups and counseling during treatment help many patients feel less isolated and alone.
 Support groups may include friends and families of patients, too.
 You might need to try out a couple support groups before you find one that’s a good fit.

 Counseling or therapy can also be helpful.
-Group Health Behavioral Health Services offers individual, group, and family counseling.
+Kaiser Permanente Behavioral Health Services offers individual, group, and family counseling.
 Group Health Social Work Services help patients and families manage the day-to-day challenges during illness.

 Complementary and Alternative Medicine

 Some people living with cancer try other approaches to see if those can ease treatment side effects, improve overall health, or reduce stress.

 Talk with your oncologist about any complementary and alternative medicine (CAM) you may be using or are considering.
 It's also important for your doctor to know if you're taking vitamins, herbs, supplements, or following a special diet to make sure they don’t interfere with your treatment.

 Your Kaiser Permanente coverage may include discounts for CAM.
 But always talk first with your doctor about other approaches you may want to try.
 The National Cancer Institute is sponsoring clinical trials on some CAM approaches, such as acupuncture to treat nausea side effects from certain types of chemotherapy and yoga to relieve fatigue in breast cancer survivors.
 You can ask your doctor about these trials to see if you might qualify.